andreros/playground/node-mongodb-api/README.md

 #### Optional MongoDB tools

-Although not being completely necessary, it is highly recommended you install a GUI (Graphical User Interface) for your MongoDB database instance.
+Although not completely necessary, it is highly recommended you install a GUI (Graphical User Interface) for your MongoDB database instance.
 The official MongoDB GUI is [Compass](https://www.mongodb.com/download-center?#compass).
 For learning purposes we recommend you install the Community Edition.
 For further details on how to install the application, please read the [Compass official installation guide](https://docs.mongodb.com/compass/current/install/).